Morning, Tuesday, 7th May 2019

-It is timed to follow the expected publication of the ongoing independent review of the Modern Slavery Act 2015, that is looking at the current legislation in place for tackling Modern Slavery and human trafficking, and how it can be strengthened and future-proofed.
+Delegates will discuss key findings and recommendations of the ongoing Independent review of the Modern Slavery Act which is considering the current legislation in place for tackling modern slavery and human trafficking, and how it can be further strengthened and future-proofed.

 Discussion will also reflect issues being raised in the Home Affairs Committee’s ongoing inquiry into preventing modern slavery, which is examining progress made in reducing human trafficking and modern slavery since the introduction of the Modern Slavery Act and what more remains to be done.

 The independent review’s first interim report raised concerns surrounding the independence of the Anti-Slavery Commissioner role, and set out proposals to ensure that the new Commissioner is effectively held to account, and for a revised recruitment process.

 Delegates will look at the operation and function of the Independent Anti-Slavery Commissioner and how best to ensure its operational independence in the sector, and improve co-operation with other government agencies and stakeholders.